kkirchheim/pytorch-ood/paper/paper.md

 # Summary

-Machine learning models, particularly deep neural networks, can produce unreliable predictions when they encounter data that differs from what they were trained on.
+Machine learning models, particularly deep neural networks can produce unreliable predictions when they encounter data that differs from what they were trained on.
 Detecting such cases - commonly referred to as out-of-distribution (OOD) detection - is particularly important in safety-critical applications [@yang2021generalized].
 Despite rapid progress in the field, practical experimentation remains fragmented.
 Implementations are often tied to individual papers, interfaces differ across methods, and evaluation setups can be difficult to reproduce.

 `pytorch-ood` is a Python library that provides a unified framework for OOD detection in the PyTorch deep learning ecosystem [@paszke2019pytorch].
 It encompasses a broad range of detection methods, training objectives, datasets, pre-trained models, and evaluation tools under a consistent interface.
 This allows users to apply different methods, compare them under shared conditions, and integrate them into existing workflows with minimal additional code.